Animal Welfare

 What is animal welfare?

 Animal welfare means how an animal is coping with the conditions in which it lives.
-An animal is considered to be in a good state of welfare if it is healthy, comfortable, well-nourished, safe, able to express natural behavior, and if it is not suffering from unpleasant states such as pain, fear, and distress.
+An animal is considered to be in a good state of welfare if it is healthy, comfortable, well-nourished, safe, able to express natural behaviour, and if it is not suffering from unpleasant states such as pain, fear, and distress.

 What are the requirements for positive animal welfare?